Global Indian International School is registered as a Private Education Institute by the Committee for Private Education.

 For emergency outpatient treatments due to accidents within 24 hours of the accident, GP (General Practitioner) bills are not claimable.

-The insurance company (i.e. AXA Insurance in this case) will pay on a reimbursement basis.
+The insurance company (i.e. Income Insurance in this case) will pay on a reimbursement basis.
 The student will have to pay the hospital first and submit all original hospital bills for reimbursement.
 The student will then be refunded for the eligible claim amount, by cheque or via bank transfer.

 Once the claim amount has been received by the insurance company, your account will be credited for the same amount.